jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 17, 2000.md

 G: Why is Trinity toxic?

 A: Because it is treated water – electrically treated water.
 They treat it with some kind of electric current.
-It is like gator-aid – they say it is ion active.
+It is like gatorade – they say it is ion active.
 It is a chemical process.
 You can make natural chlorine with an electrical machine.
 You can force an electrical formaldehyde in water with certain electrical currents.
 That is the thing with [inaudible] water; it